 Image Quality

-The 36 megapixels and lack of a highpass filter really make for incredibly sharp images.
+The 36 megapixels and lack of a highpass filter make for incredibly sharp images.
 The detail in the shadow and shadow and highlight recovery is also more than I expected.

 Shot with the Metabones Adapter and the Canon 16-35mm f2.8L II lens.